-Staff said they could provide information in different formats and languages to meet individual patients' needs.
-The practice had interpreter/translation applications which could be accessed if needed.
+Staff said they could not provide information in different formats and languages to meet individual patients' needs.
+They had no access to interpreter/translation services which included British Sign Language and braille.

 Access to the service

 The practice displayed its opening hours in the premises, their information leaflet and on their website.